 The characteristic of leadership style is the ability to adapt from the gained experience and implement the changes to improve.

 It encourages the route of reaching out to the solution by examining the very problem.

 Flexibility Within the Framework Is Regularity

-Change is not something expected usually at the workplace, in fact, it comes across as quite frustrating.
+Change is not something usually expected at the workplace; in fact, it comes across as quite frustrating.

 But adaptive leadership is the very crux on which leadership and management are based.

-An adaptive leader is supposed to encourage their team members to think out of the box and come up with adaptive solutions.
+Adaptive leader is supposed to encourage their team members to think out of the box and come up with adaptive solutions.